HamdyAR/trade-capture-system/docs/my-doc.md

 This bug has a high business impact, as it directly affects production trading operations and can lead to incorrect settlements and financial misstatements, particularly in P&L and other related financial reports.
 Additionally, minor precision issues in the calculation introduce small variations between trades.
 Prompt resolution is essential to prevent financial exposure and maintain the integrity of trading analytics and risk reporting and financial controls.

 ### Technical Investigation
 The debugging process began with a thorough examination of the cashflow calculation logic implemented in the `calculateCashflowValue()` method within `TradeService.java`.
-Since the issue affected fixed-leg cashflows, the investigation focused primarily on the formual used to derive the interest amount. reviewed to ensure that it is right for calculating the interest amounts which is the simple interest formula, `(Notional × Rate × Months) ÷ 12`.
+Since the issue affected fixed-leg cashflows, the investigation focused primarily on the formula used to derive the interest amount. reviewed to ensure that it is right for calculating the interest amounts which is the simple interest formula, `(Notional × Rate × Months) ÷ 12`.
 Next, the data type used in each parameter of the formula was checked to verify that it conforms with the standard data type used for monetary calculations.
 Subsequently, the rate percentage handling was checked to see if the rate percentage was handled by converting to a decimal.

 It was discovered that the rate percentage handling was not implemented and some inappropriate data types like `double` were used in the fixed-leg cashflow amount calculation after reviewing the cashflow calculation logic.

 #### Debugging Methodology
+- 1. Recreation of the error: The fixed-leg scenario that was cited in the problem statement was recreated ($10M trade at a 3.5% rate generating ~$875,000) to verify if the result is true.
+I created a test for the `cashflowValue()` method and the result generated was `8,750,000` instead of the `875,000` mentioned in the problem statement.

-- 1. Formula Review
+- 2. Formula Review
 The formula used for calculating fixed-leg cashflows, `(Notional * Rate * Months) ÷ 12`, was reviewed to confirm its correctness for computing simple interest.
-- 2. Data Type Validation
+- 3. Data Type Validation
 Each variable used in the calculation `(notional, rate, and months)` was checked to ensure appropriate data types were being used, particularly for monetary calculations where precision is critical.
-- 3. Rate Percentage Handling Check
+- 4. Rate Percentage Handling Check
 A further review was made to how the interest rate was being processed, specifically whether the rate (expressed as a percentage e.g. 3.5%) was correctly converted into decimal form(0.035) before being applied in the calculation.

 #### Findings